SheetJS/docs.sheetjs.com/docz/docs/03-demos/18-engines.md

 ```

 The final script defines `global` before loading the standalone library.
 Once
-ready, it will read the hardcoded test file and print the contents as CSV.
+ready, it will read the bundled test data and print the contents as CSV.

 5) Run the script using the Hermes standalone binary: